 Sextus Aelius Paetus and Titus Quinctius Flamininus were the new consuls of this year.
 The latter was a rising star in Roman politics, who had made excellent use of the opportunities presented by the war against Hannibal.
 Flamininus had served as a military tribune under Marcellus, the consul killed in 208 BCE.
 Four years later, he had been sent to Tarentum to govern the city and the surrounding region.
 When the Second Punic War had ended, Flamininus had been part of several committees, for instance the committee charged with distributing land among Scipio Africanus’ veterans.
 He had also been involved with the colonies at Venusia, Narnia and Cosa, and his relationship with veterans and colonists seems to have been excellent.

 Now was the time to enter politics, and Flamininus served as quaestor and curule aedile before deciding to skip the office of praetor and go straight for the highest office of the Republic: the consulship.
 His candidacy was opposed by two people’s tribunes, who felt that he was ignoring the usual cursus honorum.
-What was more, Flamininus was not even thirty years old.
+What was more, Flamininus was only about thirty years old, way too young to be consul under normal circumstances.
 The matter led to a row on the Field of Mars, and it was quickly referred to the Senate for meditation.
 The Senate decided that there were no legal objections to Flamininus’ candidacy; it would still be a few more years before the cursus honorum and the minimum ages for holding each office were laid down by law (the lex Villia Annalis of 180 BCE).
 In the end, the tribunes gave in and Flamininus was duly elected.